Cursor (user interface): Text cursor

 In most command-line interfaces or text editors, the text cursor, also known as a caret, is an underscore, a solid rectangle, or a vertical line, which may be flashing or steady, indicating where text will be placed when entered (the insertion point).
 In text mode displays, it was not possible to show a vertical bar between characters to show where the new text would be inserted, so an underscore or block cursor was used instead.
-In situations where a block was used, the block was usually created by inverting the pixels of the character using the boolean math exclusive or function.
+In situations where a block was used, the block was usually created by inverting the pixels of the character using the Boolean math exclusive or function.
 On text editors and word processors of modern design on bitmapped displays, the vertical bar is typically used instead.

 In a typical text editing application, the cursor can be moved by pressing various keys.
-These include the four arrow keys, the Page Up and Page Down keys, the Home key, the End key, and various key combinations involving a modifier key such as the Control key.
+These include the four cursor keys, the Page Up and Page Down keys, the Home key, the End key, and various key combinations involving a modifier key such as the Control key.
 The position of the cursor also may be changed by moving the mouse pointer to a different location in the document and clicking.

 The blinking of the text cursor is usually temporarily suspended when it is being moved; otherwise, the cursor may change position when it is not visible, making its location difficult to follow.

 The concept of a blinking cursor can be attributed to Charles Kiesling Sr. via US Patent 3531796, filed in August 1967.

 Some interfaces use an underscore or thin vertical bar to indicate that the user is in insert mode, a mode where text will be inserted in the middle of the existing text, and a larger block to indicate that the user is in overtype mode, where inserted text will overwrite existing text.
-In this way, a block cursor may be seen as a piece of selected text one character wide, since typing will replace the text "in" the cursor with the new text.
+In this way, a block cursor may be seen as a piece of selected text one character wide, since typing will replace the text in the cursor with the new text.